lukas-krecan/JsonUnit/README.md

 Release notes
 =============
+# 2.10.0
+* Support for PathOptions
+* AssertJ - support for chaining assertions in the same root
+* Support for json-path in AssertJ `whenIgnoringPaths`

 # 2.9.0
 * Hamcrest upgraded to 2.1
 * AssertJ dependency upgraded to 3.12.3 (requires AssertJ > 3.10.0)